karaoc/dayz.test/[Server-Hosting]-DebugSettings.md

 - 1 = Every vehicles on the map will have a marker displayed on the map on their position.

 ### "DebugVehicleSync"
-Bool.
-- 0 = It's almost 1AM for me and I forgot what they do.
-I will explain them another time sorry but it's debug stuff don't worry about it
+Integrer.
+- 0 = CLIENT ONLY
-- 1 =
+- 1 = ALWAYS

 ### "DebugVehicleTransformSet"
-Bool.
+Integrer.
-- 0 =
+- 0 = SET
-- 1 =
+- 1 = PHYSICS

 ### "DebugVehiclePlayerNetworkBubbleMode"
-Bool.
+Integrer.
-- 0 =
+- 0 = NONE
-- 1 =
+- 1 = CREATE
+- 2 = CREATE/DESTROY

 # Raw file